BitOne/php-meminfo/README.md

 Usage in production
 -------------------
-PHP Meminfo can be used in production, as it does not any impact on performances outside of the call to the `meminfo` functions.
+PHP Meminfo can be used in production, as it does not have any impact on performances outside of the call to the `meminfo` functions.

+Nevertheless, production environment is not where you debug ;)

 Other memory debugging tools for PHP
 -------------------------------------